Karene123/Women_in_the_labor_force/README.md

   ```

     <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Challenges
+## Summary of Results
-  The initial assumption of the independence model is violated due to correlations among data points within each country over time.
-To address this issue, we applied a linear mixed-effects model, considering the correlation within countries.
-After conducting residual analysis and implementing required log transformations, we assessed and satisfied the assumptions of constant variance and linearity for both the response and predictor variables.

-We concluded that the ridge regression was able to best predict a country’s WBL while
-logistic regression had the highest classification rate for our second research question.
+We concluded that the ridge regression was able to best predict a country’s WBL while logistic regression had the highest classification rate for our second research question.
 We decided
 to include all predictors variables in our ridge and logistic regression models.

 ![WIL3](https://github.com/Karene123/Women_in_the_labor_force/assets/70621033/10b785fc-aae2-4c54-9f2f-31535ace80ec)